keithws/contentful-sync-cli/README.md

 ## Change Log

+_May 19, 2017 – v2.1.2_

+* fixed bug when ordering sets that included undefined values
+* fixed bug when including whitespace between order attributes in query

 _April 6, 2017 – v2.1.1_

 * fixed unhandled promise rejection warning when auth token is not passed